gconeice/tight-vole-zk-cpu/README.md

 `test_pathzk_comp_batchman_unbalance`: This is used to test our tight ZK CPU with unbalanced instructions and without the rounding optimization, compared to Batchman.

-`test_pathzk_comp_with_pub_cir`: This is used to test our tight ZK CPU with uniformly distributed sizes of instructions and without the rounding optimization, compared to the ``insecure execution''.
+`test_pathzk_comp_with_pub_cir`: This is used to test our tight ZK CPU with uniformly distributed sizes of instructions and without the rounding optimization, compared to the *insecure execution*.
 The execution would generate files that can be re-executed by the ``insecure execution'' with a same CPU configuration.

-`test_pathzk_comp_with_pub_cir_opt`: This is used to test our tight ZK CPU with uniformly distributed sizes of instructions and the rounding optimization, compared to the ``insecure execution''.
+`test_pathzk_comp_with_pub_cir_opt`: This is used to test our tight ZK CPU with uniformly distributed sizes of instructions and the rounding optimization, compared to the *insecure execution*.
 The execution would generate files that can be re-executed by the ``insecure execution'' with a same CPU configuration.

 `test_pathzk_fine_grain`: This is used to perform fine-grain analysis for our tight ZK CPU to generate the microbenchmarks.